pbnjay/memory/README.md

-# memory (WIP)
+# memory

-Provides a simple cross-platform function
+Package memory provides a single method reporting total system memory accessible to user code.
+This value can be used to keep code from thrashing or swapping.

+Ideally this would be provided by the stdlib (similar to `runtime.NumCPU`) - Feedback on the proposal is welcome at: https://github.com/golang/go/issues/21816

-`func memory.TotalMemory() uint64` that returns the
+## `func TotalMemory() uint64`
-total bytes of system memory installed in a system:

-See https://github.com/golang/go/issues/21816 for some justification.
+TotalMemory returns the total accessible system memory in bytes.
+Note that accessible memory is total installed physical memory size, minus reserved areas for the kernel and hardware (if such reservations are reported by the operating system).

+Unlike Available memory, this value is stable during program execution and does not take into account memory used by other processes.

+If accessible memory size could not be determined, then 0 is returned.

+## Testing

 Tested/working on:
  - macOS 10.12.6 (16G29)